Project-42/Project-42/README.md

 <p align="center">
 <a href="https://project42.site/" target="_blank"><img src=https://i1.wp.com/project42.site/wp-content/uploads/2020/08/dont-panic-website-font.png?resize=1024%2C1024&ssl=1" width="400"/></a>

-- 🔭 I’m working with and for Oracle since 2012 and as you probably guess, opinions here are my own.
+- :warning: **I’m working with and for Oracle since 2012 and as you probably guess, opinions here are my own**

 Experienced Oracle DBA on versions 11g/12c/18c/19c, specializing in Exadata and other Oracle engineered systems like SuperCluster and Oracle Cloud deployments (both OCI and ExaCC/ExaCS)